adamluckydo/ontology/4_Ontology/Ontology.md

 Do I believe this?
 Not really.

 What I believe is not really based on any religion.
 It's just a result of listening to people who seem to be more in touch with life than me, judging them over and over again, putting my judgements aside and listening some more, trying to practice what I've learned, failing, trying some more, failing some more, and then one day, without really realizing when, I'm suddenly doing things less out of fear, and more out of love.
-And with that love has come a strength to face the suffering head-on, and an ability to somehow see it all as worth it.
+And with that love has come a strength to face more suffering head-on, and sometimes even an ability to see it all as worth it.
 I am not just this mind, or this body.
-I'll never reach my goals, but it's enough to try.

-I am really just passing through this life.
+I really am just passing through this life.
 None of it is mine; I didn't make it, and I don't get to keep it.
 Yet I get to experience it nonetheless, and the only way I can repay that is with love.
 Kindness to everyone I encounter, even though I'll fail.
 Joy at the magic of it all, even though I'll take it for granted.
 Compassion to everyone else who still suffers, including myself.
-And equanimity, because the space in which all of this is appearing was here before I lived, and will exist after I'm gone.
+And peace, because the space in which all of this is appearing was here before I lived, and will exist after I'm gone.

 I am a [Bodhisattva](https://hermesamara.org/resources/talk/2008-02-12-the-birth-of-a-bodhisattva).

+"So when there’s that collectedness, integrity of mind, energy, desire, body, at that point there’s power.
+I don’t mean power over; I mean power.
+The being has power.
+The person has power.
+And you can sense it in a person." - Rob Burbea, [Developing Piti, Developing Focus, Developing Wellbeing](https://hermesamara.org/resources/talk/2019-12-21-developing-piti-developing-focus-developing-wellbeing)

+## On Giving Love

+"You could search the entire universe for someone more deserving of loving-kindness than yourself, and you will not find that person.
+You will not find that being."
+(Ud 5.1)

+I probably have a solid 500 hours of meditation experience at this point.
+I've touched the Dark Night through psychedelics, I understand exactly _what_ I'm supposed to be doing when I meditate, but I've yet to see more than an inch or so of progress in my actual meditative skill.
+Meanwhile, people I know with less than 50 hours of practice are experiencing states of bliss they never thought possible.
+So what is it that I'm doing wrong?

+I did a 10-day Jhourney Jhana retreat in September of last year.
+As usual, I made basically no progress over the 30 hours of practice.
+In interviews, the theme that kept coming up was "control".
+Due to a variety of factors, my default mechanism to get through life is to handle everything by "managing" it.
+Socially: Manage people's emotions so nobody feels bad.
+Financially: Manage my money in a way that won't make me feel bad.
+Exercise: Do it so I won't feel bad (physically, or mentally, about myself).
+Meditation: I still don't know if there's a "thing" I'm doing wrong, but the only thing my brain feels safe doing is controlling things.

+If I'm really true to my values, my only option is to fight my natural inclination.
+The thing I want to do is not the most compassionate thing to do.
+I don't know what the point of life is, but I do know that it's not to arrive safely at death.

 ## Buddhism vs. Science